+At the start of a review, SFI Inc. will evaluate the standard against appropriate PEFC International standards, national laws and regulations and other relevant standards to identify potential gaps in the standard.

+SFI Inc. will consider the latest scientific knowledge, research and relevant emerging issues.

+SFI Inc. will initiate a standard revision process every 5 years regardless of the information gathered from the gap analysis.
+If there is a circumstance whereby a need to revise the standard is not warranted, SFI Inc. will follow the requirements in PEFC ST 1001:2017, Sections 8.4 and 8.5 regarding stakeholder consultation and decision making.

 A stakeholder mapping exercise will be used to identify which interest sectors-both public and private-are relevant (environmental, economic, social) including stakeholders who may not be able to participate by conventional means and what means of communications will best reach each stakeholder group.
 This mapping exercise will be done at the beginning of each standard review process and will define who the stakeholders are and what is necessary to ensure all can participate in the process if they so choose.
 The stakeholder working groups shall be based on nine major stakeholder groups as defined by Agenda 21 of the United Nations Conference on Environment and Development (UNCED) in Rio de Janeiro in 1992.
 At least the following groups shall be included in the stakeholder mapping: